Dennis Rasmussen (baseball): Professional career

 The California Angels selected Rasmussen in the first round, with the 17th overall selection, of the 1980 Major League Baseball draft.
 He signed with the Angels and made his professional debut with the Salinas Angels of the Class A California League.
 In 1981, he pitched for the Holyoke Millers of the Class AA Eastern League.
 He set a team record with 16 strikeouts on August 18.
 In 1981, Rasmussen pitched for the Spokane Indians of the Class AAA Pacific Coast League (PCL).
 He had a 11–8 record and 5.03 ERA with Spokane, and was second in the PCL with 162 strikeouts.
 After the 1982 season, the Angels sent Rasmussen to the New York Yankees as the player to be named later in the August 31 trade that sent Tommy John to the Angels.
 Rasmussen played for the Columbus Clippers of the Class AAA International League in 1983, leading the league with 13 wins and 187 strikeouts.
 The Yankees traded him to the San Diego Padres on September 12, 1983, with Edwin Rodríguez, to complete an earlier trade for John Montefusco.
 He made his major league debut with the Padres on September 16, and made his first start on October 1.

 On March 30, 1984, the Padres traded Rasmussen and a player to be named later to the Yankees for Graig Nettles.
 He began the 1984 season with Columbus, and was promoted to the major leagues in May, earning his first major league win on May 23, his first major league start of the 1984 season.
 Rasmussen competed for the fifth spot in the Yankees' rotation in 1986.
 Though originally slated to start the season in Columbus, he was named to the Opening Day starting rotation after John was plagued by back spasms.
 In 1986, Rasmussen won 18 games.
 His batting average against of .217 was the second best in the American League.
-In 1987, Rasmussen had a 9–7 record and a 4.75 ERA with the Yankees before they traded him to the Cincinnati Reds for Bill Gullickson on August 27.
+In 1987, he was named Opening Day starter at Detroit against Jack Morris; the Yankees won in 10 innings.
+Rasmussen had a 9–7 record and a 4.75 ERA with the Yankees before they traded him to the Cincinnati Reds for Bill Gullickson on August 27.